Seitoi/p1xt-guides/README.md

 | **Capstone**                                                                                                                                                          | **Status** | **Evidence** |
 | Create a website highlighting what you learned and built during this tier.
 Use this as an opportunity to create a portfolio of your projects, notes, blog posts, etc. |      X      | [link](https://selt0.github.io/landing-page/)

-### Tier 0 - Web Development - Fullstack Bootcamp - App Academy Open
+### Tier 0 - Programming Prep

-Complete the [App Academy Open](https://open.appacademy.io/) free online Fullstack Bootcamp.
+Become familiar with Web Development basics - HTML/CSS/JavaScript plus Git and using the Editor of your choice

 | Courses                                                                                                                                                               |   Status   |   Evidence   |
 | :-------------------------------------------------------------------------------------------------------------------------------------------------------------------- | :--------: | :----------: |